 - Contacting the employee who is on WorkCover leave is difficult

 - The employee has missed scheduled medical appointments

 - The employer has received reports of the employee engaging in activities that their injury should prevent them from doing

 If you suspect one of your employees has fraudulently obtained workers’ compensation, the first thing you should do is contact your state or territories’ WorkCover authority.

-For further investigation into the matter, and to assist WorkCover with determining whether or not your employee’s claim is dishonest, contact the team at In Depth Investigations.
 We can assist you with a private investigation in Perth, providing evidence that either supports or disproves the employee’s claim.